-Content creation is the process of generating new blog posts ideas that resonates with your readers, carefully structuring content outline, creating content around these outlines and distributing this content through various formats.
+Content creation is the process of generating new blog posts ideas that resonate with your readers, carefully structuring content outline, creating content around these outlines, and distributing this content through various formats.

-Today’s bloggers and content marketers are at a great pressure to produce the increasingly more-in-depth article.
+Today’s bloggers and content marketers are under great pressure to produce an increasingly more-in-depth article.
 The content creation landscape is thus being advanced with every passing of new content.

 No one is creating 5 ways to be a better blogger anymore, or five tips to rock the auditions.
 There are thousands of such content already in the internet sphere.

 Any piece of content that is longer than 3000 words in length can be considered to be Long-form content.
 Unlike the common 500 words blog posts, long-form content requires heavy investment: extensive research, several hours or even days, proofreading and editing, graphics creation, SEO optimization and promotional strategy setup.

 I normally aim at creating at least two long-form content a month, but they are super helpful as they get traction quite easily.
 The only limiting factor is manpower.